sentilis/awesome-odoo/README.md

 <!-- ## Communication -->

-* [Slack notification](https://github.com/maxsbiz/odoo/tree/11.0/msb_slack) - Send notification by Webhook (channel messages, Messages direct & chatter field tracking)

 ### Timesheet

-* [Gnome-Pomodoro-Tracking](https://github.com/gnome-pomodoro/gnome-pomodoro-tracking) - It is a connector to record time entries in projects or tasks, using RPC.
+* [Gnome-Pomodoro-Tracking](https://github.com/gnome-pomodoro/gnome-pomodoro-tracking) - Connector that helps record time entries using the pomodoro technique.
+Only available for Linux.

 <!-- ## Marketing -->